prof-rossetti/my-first-nodejs-app/README.md

 ## Setup

 Fork this repository, then click the green button to reveal  your forked repo's SSH address (e.g. `git@github.com:YOUR_USERNAME/my-first-node-app.git`).

-Use the SSH address to clone, or download, your forked repo onto your local machine:
+Use the SSH address to clone, or download, your forked repo onto your local machine, perhaps onto the Desktop:

 ```sh
 cd ~/Desktop